vulogov/rust_dynamic/README.md

 * Error
 * Metrics as a Vector of TIMESTAMP->F64 samples
 * JSON - dynamic Value object containing JSON
+* ValueMap - HashTable where both key and value of type Value
+* Class - synonym to the Map
+* Object - synonym to the Map

 Dynamic values are wrapped and stored inside a Value structure and could be castable back into the original Rust value.